lexsca/prefab/README.rst

 .. image:: https://img.shields.io/badge/code%20style-black-000000.svg
     :target: https://github.com/psf/black

-*Container Prefab* is a build tool that helps reduce the time it takes to create container images.
+*Prefab* is a build tool that helps reduce the time it takes to create container images.
 It accomplishes this via deterministic builds and remote caching.
-If a container image build takes several minutes to complete, building the same artifacts each time, *Container Prefab* might be able to help!
+If a container image build takes several minutes to complete, building the same artifacts each time, *Prefab* might be able to help!